devakumetsu/HesaElobuddy/README.md

 #AutoBuddyPlus
 Just an edited version of AutoBuddyPlus to prevent conflict with buying items ( Which actually was not working properly. )

+#ARAMDetFull
+Ported version for EloBuddy, Ported by Hesa & Ouija